-PENALTY:

-Loss of Possession - If there is a loose ball or if the team in possession commits the foul, the offended team will get possession of the ball.
+PENALTY: Loss of Possession - If there is a loose ball or if the team in possession commits the foul, the offended team will get possession of the ball.

-Time Serving Penalty - If a team had possession of the ball the offending player shall sit in the penalty area for 30 seconds or until a goal is scored by their opponent.
+Time Serving Penalty - If a team had possession of the ball the offending player shall sit in the penalty area for 30 seconds.

-- CREASE VIOLATIONS/GOALKEEPER INTERFERENCE\ "
+- " CREASE VIOLATIONS/GOALKEEPER INTERFERENCE

-- HOLDING\ "
+- " HOLDING

-- ILLEGAL OFFENSIVE SCREENING\ >>
+- " ILLEGAL OFFENSIVE SCREENING

+- " ILLEGAL PROCEDURE

-- ILLEGAL PROCEDURE\ "
+- " CONDUCT FOUL

-- CONDUCT FOUL\ "
+- " INTERFERENCE

-- " INTERFERENCE\
+- " PUSHING

-- 6.9 PUSHING\ >>

-- WARDING OFF\ >>
+- " WARDING OFF

-- WITHHOLDING BALL FROM PLAY\ "
+- " WITHHOLDING BALL FROM PLAY

-- MISCONDUCT\ "
+- " MISCONDUCT

-\The definition for each foul is listed in Appendix A.
+The definition for each foul is listed in Appendix A.